Student health counselling

 Where can I get help?

-In certain circumstances, you should turn to other
+In certain circumstances, you should turn to other organisations than the Student Health Service.
+For example:

 - If you have had severe or long-lasting health issues and may have had contact for this previously, we would ask that you contact your health centre or psychiatrist.